And I understand your challenge. Muscle growth is a controversial topic and there are lots of opinions on the matter.

 – Albert Einstein

-This is a great quote and it fits training quite well.
-A lot of people fall into the comfort zone of training and don’t bother to change and improve it.
+This is a great quote, and it fits training quite well.
+A lot of people fall into the comfort zone of training and don’t bother improving.
 Yet, they can’t seem to understand, why they aren’t making any progress.

 The often overlooked but key rule for long-term progress in the gym is progressive overload.

 There are many ways to achieve that, some of which I will list down below.
 But, let’s examine why progressive overload is so important.